KarlKo1/FitFolio/README.md

 # FitFolio

 A fitness application where users can find exercises.
-Application also includes calculators about body mass index (BMI), daily calory requirement and ideal weight calculations.
+Application also includes calculators about body mass index (BMI), daily calorie requirement and ideal weight calculations.

 ## Features